sinchanabhat/sinchanabhat/README.md

 - 👋 Hi, I’m Sinchana
 - 👀 I’m interested in all aspects of data
 - 🌱 I’m currently pursuing Masters in Data Science
-- 💞️ I’m looking to collaborate on Deep Learning projects (Heads up if it is Multimodality and Interpretable topics in Machine Learning)
+- 💞️ I’m looking to collaborate on Deep Learning projects (Heads up if it is Multimodality and Interpretability topics in Machine Learning)
 - 📫 REach me via email sinchanabhat933@gmail.com

 <!---